top of page

 9. ensure that upon transitioning out of the program, each participant remains connected to the treatment services they continue to need to maintain stability and safety.

-Show your support for AOTNow
+Show your support for AOTNOW

 Are you someone who believes those with untreated severe mental illness deserve better than a revolving door to the hospital and jail?